 Before you start playing around with the video properties, make sure you have selected the video where you want to apply the properties.
 If you have multiple tracks on the timeline, select one of the tracks to apply the video properties.

-Here are the controls in the Video Properties Pane.
+You can see this better in the ScreenFlow Editing tutorial video here, but here are the controls in the Video Properties Pane.

 - Scale: Useful for highlighting a particular portion of the screen or in a video action create a zoom effect